 "Sega continues to back out of Europe like a lost pony reversing out of a glue factory."

-"There's a road near us called 'Spartus Road 37'.
-Or at least there would be if that were true."
+"There's a road near us called 'Spartus 47 Close'.
+Or, at least, there would be if that were true."

 "You're confusing the personal computer with the Super System: Codename #95."

 "We've not liked passwords ever since we were thrown out of MI6 for revealing that the director's screensaver password was 'Chewbacca'."

 "That's nothing.
 We know the inventor of reversible sedgewicks."